vitalyruhl/Win-PS-Autobackuping/README.md

 ## To-Do / Errors:

- - 03.08.2021 Exclusion don't work with kompressing -> its copy all files (not implemented yet)
+- 03.08.2021 Exclusion don't work with compressing -> its copy all files
+- 18.09.2022 Add format-variables like %date% to the prefix and sufix
+- 18.09.2022 Add a function to delete old backups
+- 18.09.2022 Add pssibility to rename script, and backup them also (for use multiple script in same folder)
+- 18.09.2022 Register the script as a Windows Task must be changed for every script you need.
+It need a Refactoring to the backup.ps1 to run it over settings.json, or command parameter.

 <br>